TulioHRC/To-Do-Site/README.md

 Putting commentaries and deleting useless code.

 ## Log

+### v0.6.1 (Minor errors fix)
+- Text position in PC
+- Smaller font-size to phones and a little for PCs too
+- Better theme loading (not bugging in the start)

 ### v0.6 (New saving method)
 - Removed email of accounts (to avoid usefull data to hackers)